 And you wonder why they say “be yourself”!

-Once your account balance gets to the above threshold, or a similar amount, you may get an email requesting you to confirm your identity.
+Once your account balance gets to the a specific threshold (e.g. once you hit $5,000), you may get an email requesting you to confirm your identity.
 It’s alright, you can just submit what they require and continue operating your PayPal account as usual.

 Inform PayPal when you’re flying out

 To protect you, PayPal may limit your account if you log in from another country.
 It may then be difficult to get it back without sending them all sorts of things.
 Therefore, either inform them when you’re flying out and want to access it from another country or don’t log in from the other country.

 If you’re going to the UK next week, inform them when still in Kenya through their contact form or through a phone call.
 Don’t inform them when already in the UK since you may be unable to log in from there.

 Inform them of huge payments

 It may still not be clear how PayPal will flag one account and not another.
 In my personal experience, I’ve heard from people who got a sudden, huge payment at once and their account was limited.